ianwa09/distalgo_work/README.md

 ### ⚠️ **CRITICAL: Use .da file extension, not .py!**

 DistAlgo is a domain-specific language that compiles to Python.
 Files must have `.da` extension for proper compilation.
+(I learned this the hard way 🤣)

 ### Python Version Issues
 - **Error**: `Python version X.Y.Z is not supported`